jbarratt/AlfredTaskwarrior/README.md

 # Alfred Taskwarrior Integration

 This is stupid simple.
 It just maps `task`... to calling the taskwarrior command, passing all the arguments through.

+See more about how it all works in the [blog post I wrote about this](http://serialized.net/2012/09/a-simple-taskwarrior-alfred-plugin/).

 # Installation